camunda/camunda-docs/docs/guides/sap/rfc-connector.md

 #### changing

-A `changing parameter` is a variable received by a RFC target that is processed, changed, and returned back.
+A `changing parameter` is a variable received by an RFC target that is processed, changed, and returned.
 It is only available for `FM`-type RFC targets in the SAP RFC Connector.
 The overall structure is `[{name: "param", type: "type", value: <value> }]`.

 Example: